alimcodescalers/G8_testing/docs/test_cases/performance/2_Unixbench2_test/2_Unixbench2_test.md

   ```
 - After the test has been completed, the test will clean itself.

-### Results Sample
+### Result sample
 - Results can be found in /Unixbench_results/results.table
-- This sample is only for 2 iterations
+- This sample is only for 2 iterations:
 ![unixbench](https://cloud.githubusercontent.com/assets/15011431/14142022/b3a054de-f68b-11e5-8996-259aca0fba93.png)